marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 ## Conclusion

 After every experiment, write a conclusion that summarizes on the results.
-Examine the experiment results closely so you don't miss anthing.
+Examine the experiment results closely so you don't miss anything.
 Keep the conclusions brief, so you can refer back to them easily.

 ### Example Conclusion

 We can see that for n=10, the mutant returned an empty list and the correct code returned prime numbers.
 The verifying expression also evaluated to `True`.
-Therefore we can confirm the hypothesis.
+Therefore, we can confirm the hypothesis.

 ## Test

 Keep experimenting until you found inputs for which the mutant produces a different output than the correct implementation (exceptions and infinite loops also count).
 Once you found those inputs, you can finish debugging and write the mutant-killing test.

-The test is different that an experiment.
+The test is different than an experiment.
 In the test, you don't import the mutant.
-Instead you write a test that passes on the correct code and fails when executed against the mutant.
+Instead, you write a test that passes on the correct code and fails when executed against the mutant.

 Output the test as single Python function called `test__<name>` with no parameters.
 Don't use any testing frameworks.